 - As a free-lance writer I produced articles on a range of topics for journals, magazines, newspapers and in-house magazines, including Executive Post, Singles Magazine, Office at Home, Employee Counselling Today, Manchester Evening News, BAC Counselling at Work Digest, the ICI in-house magazine Options, Training Officer.

-- Several training and development consultancies commissioned me to research and write a range of training manuals and workbooks, including a comprehensive career coaching workbook of over 200 pages.
+- I was commissioned to research and write a range of training manuals and workbooks, including a career coaching workbook of over 200 pages.

 - Produced a series of Newsletters for the Lalibela Educational Trust (from April 2007 until 2011).